 The simplest option is to self-insure and commit to paying medical expenses out of pocket in the host country.
 Many contractors will take this risk for short trips, and not worry about getting additional coverage.

-If you are in a country with low cost medical care this can work out fine as long as you have enough cash or credit to cover it.
-Even if you have an expat policy, many hospitals want a method of payment prior to treatment.
+If you are in a country with low-cost medical care this can work out fine as long as you have enough cash or credit to cover it.
+Even if you have an ex-pat policy, many hospitals want a method of payment before treatment.
 Major medical incidents might require a return to the home country to avail oneself of established health coverage and quality of care.

-A frequent traveling contractor may want to have some combination of these five options to ensure coverage at home and on assignment.
-Some of the important elements for medical coverage will include:
+A frequent travelling contractor may want to have some combination of these five options to ensure coverage at home and on assignment.
+Some of the important elements for health insurance for contractors will include: